ksaswin/Readme-gen/README.md

 - Light/dark mode toggle
 - Live preview of your markdown content
 - Choose from a list of sections to add to your readme
-- Add a code/link/template from quick template tool
+- Add a code/link/table from quick template tool
 - Edit the contents of each section
-- Change order of each of your sections
+- Change order of sections
 - Copy your readme content to your clipboard
+- Download content to local machine

 ## Screenshots